Generalization of core percolation on complex networks: Abstract

 \section{Abstract}

 We introduce a $k$-leaf removal algorithm as a generalization of the so-called leaf removal algorithm.
 In this pruning algorithm, vertices of degree smaller than $k$, together with their first nearest neighbors and all incident edges are progressively removed from a random network.
 As the result of this pruning the network is reduced to a subgraph which we call the Generalized $k$-core ($Gk$-core).
-Performing this pruning for the sequence of natural numbers $k$ we decompose the network into a hierarchy of progressively nested $Gk$-cores.
+Performing this pruning for the sequence of natural numbers $k$, we decompose the network into a hierarchy of progressively nested $Gk$-cores.
 We present an analytical framework for description of $Gk$-core percolation for undirected uncorrelated networks with arbitrary degree distributions (configuration model).
 To confirm our results, we also derive rate equations for the $k$-leaf removal algorithm which enable us to obtain the structural characteristics of the $Gk$-cores in another way.
-We suggest that the $k$-leaf pruning algorithm constructs a hierarchy of configurations approaching optimal ones in combinatorial optimization problems.
-In particular, implying rate equation approach we estimate from above the size of a minimum vertex cover of random networks.
 Also we apply our algorithm to a number of real-world networks and perform the $Gk$-core decomposition for them.